liambll/blog-archive/_posts/2017-07-02-queuing-model.markdown

 tags: Operations-Research Queuing-Model
 categories: Operations-Research
 img: /blog/assets/queuing-model/queuing-model.jpg
-summary: Queueing model is a mathematical model that predict queue lengths and waiting time...
+summary: Queuing model is a mathematical model that predict queue lengths and waiting time...
 ---

-"Queueing model is a mathematical model that predict queue lengths and waiting time."
+"Queuing model is a mathematical model that predict queue lengths and waiting time" to help business decide actions to take in order to keep waiting time or queue length at desired level.

 ## 1. Model
 <div class="imgcap">